-How can I copyright or otherwise protect my images online?
+How to Copyright or otherwise protect images online

-There are several different methods users can use to help protect and prevent other users copying, hotlinking, or otherwise using your image without your consent.
-Keep in mind that none of the methods available will protect your images 100% from all users.
-However, can help protect you from the majority of users online.
+There are different methods that users can use to help protect and prevent other users from copying, hotlinking, or otherwise using their images without consent.
+Keep in mind that no method can 100% protect your images from all users.
+However, these methods help protect you from the majority of people who visit your site.

-Below is a visible Computer Hope URL below image.
-If a user were to copy this image or hotlink the image the URL would be copied with the image.
-Of course adamant users who wished to use this image as their own could crop the image and claim it as their own.
-However, could discourage users who wish to copy multiple images from your site and if hotlinked is a form of advertising.
+Below is a visible Computer Hope URL that is below the image.
+If a user were to copy this image or hotlink the image, the URL would be copied with the image.
+Of course, adamant users who wished to use this image could crop the image and claim as their own.
+However, it could discourage users who want to copy multiple images from your site and, if hotlinked, is a form of advertising.

-Next, is an example of a visible watermark of Computer Hope URL.
-Watermarks are often more intrusive to the image; however, can be very time consuming to eliminate from an image if placed in a critical portion of the image.
-For example across the middle of the image.
-Keep in mind that a watermark can still be cropped out of an image, especially if placed in a corner like the example below.
-In addition as can be seen in the example below if the watermark is too light or the viewer is not familiar with your trademark or company name they may not be able to read it.
+Next is an example of a visible watermark of the Computer Hope URL in an image.
+Watermarks are often more intrusive to the image, but they're time consuming to eliminate from an image if placed in a critical portion of the image.
+For example, you could place a watermark across the middle of the image.
+Keep in mind a watermark can still be cropped out of an image, especially if placed in a corner like the example below.
+If the watermark is too light, as in the example below, it may not be adequately legible.

-Below are some additional simple solution in helping to protect your images online by using traditional HTML tables.
-In the first example below the image is protected by a small 5x6 pixel image that is transparent and stretched over the top of the image we wish to protect, which is being used as the table background image.
-If a user was to right-click the image and save the image it would save the small dot.gif image and not the image you wish to protect.
+Below are some additional simple solutions to help protect your images online using traditional HTML tables.
+In the first example below, a transparent foreground image is used to protect another image, which is in the background.
+The transparent 5x6 pixel image is stretched and overlaid in front of the image we want to protect.
+Both are in a one-row, one-column table, and the protected image is set to be the table's background image.
+If a user were to right-click the image and save it, it would save the small, transparent dot.gif image instead of the protected image.
 Below is a working example of this technique.

-Below is the source code used to create the above example.
+Below is the source code used to create the example above.

-Next, is another example using the same code as before, except this example is using the copyright.gif image, which is a transparent image with the text "(c) Computer Hope - 2007."
-This technique could be used to not only help protect the image but also display a copyright watermark on the image.
-Keep in mind though that users who know to view the source code and locate the image URL in the code would be able to copy the image without the copyright or watermark.
+The next example uses the same code, except this example uses the image copyright.gif, which is a transparent GIF containing the text "(c) Computer Hope 2007."
+This technique could be used to not only help protect the image, but also to display a Copyright watermark on the image.
+Keep in mind that users who know to view the source code can locate the image URL in the code and copy it without the watermark.

 Prevent indexing with robots.txt

 Keep search engines and other bots from creating copies of your images or storing those images on another server or local computer by creating a robots.txt file.
-One method of doing this is storing all your images in one directory such as "images" and then restricting all bots and other crawlers from that directory by creating a robots.txt file and adding the below two lines into it.
+Store all your images in one directory, such as "images," then restrict all crawlers from that directory by creating a robots.txt file with the following two lines.

-Additional information about this file can also be found on our robots.txt dictionary definition.
+Additional information about the robots.txt file is available on our robots.txt page.

 Third-party companies software products

-In addition to all the above recommendations we suggested you can also utilize several third-party companies products to help protect images.
+You can also utilize third-party company products to help protect images.
 Below is a listing of some of these companies in alphabetic order and the services they offer.
-All of the below services and products are not free and many of them offer no more protection then the solutions mentioned above.
-However, many of them can help provide easier installation and setup, additional services such as backing up, tracking, and automatic watermarking.
+They are not all free and many of them offer no more protection then the solutions mentioned above.
+However, many of them help provide easier installation and setup, and additional services, such as backing up, tracking, and automatic watermarking.

 Artist Scope - Offers software and solutions to help protect images by preventing right-clicking and utilizes techniques such as DHTML and no caching.

 CopySafe - One of the most effective products we've seen that helps protect images.
 The product requires visitors download a small plug-in that is used to display and help protect the image.
-This plug-in also prohibits users from using the print screen key on their keyboard, a method of copying images that defeats almost every other protection.
-Unfortunately this product can also cause frustration by the viewer as it also disables a lot of other features on the computer while pictures are being viewed.
-For example, while testing this on a Windows XP computer this product disables the Windows Start and Taskbar until the page utilizing this plug-in was closed.
+The plug-in prohibits users from using the Print Screen key on their keyboard, a method of copying images that defeats almost any other protection.
+Unfortunately, this product can also cause frustration by the viewer as it disables other features on the computer while pictures are being viewed.
+For example, while testing with Windows XP, this product disables the Windows Start and Taskbar until the page utilizing this plug-in was closed.

 DigiMarc MyPictureMarc - Provides a solution for digital watermarking and tracking for locating misuse and to see where your images are being shown.